 Pissed Consumer complaints!

-You can find more complaints over at Pissed Consumer.
+You can find more complaints about Pissed Consumer.
 The majority of complaints here are quite similar to what I have found on SiteJabber.

-Many people have complaint on this review site of poor customer and the fact that their credit card has been charged.
-Because of this last fact they have unfortunately been labeled as scammers.
+Many people have a complaint on this review site of the poor customer and the fact that their credit card has been charged.
+Because of this last fact, they have unfortunately been labeled as scammers.

 But do I recommend NewspaperArchive.com?

-Yes I do recommend NewspaperArchive.com, but please be prepared what you are signing up for.
+Yes, I do recommend NewspaperArchive.com, but please be prepared for what you are signing up for.
 The site can offer you a great deal of information for your genealogy research.